ttswap/ttswap-doc/docs/README.md

         title: No Impermanent Loss — LPs Can Rest Easy
         icon: 🛡️
         details: On other platforms, providing liquidity often means risking losses due to price fluctuations — known as impermanent loss.
 TTSWAP’s mechanism effectively avoids this, so your assets stay safe.
      -
+        title:  Reduce trading slippage by over 50% through enhanced and concentrated investment
+        icon: 🌱
+        details: The protocol reduces trading slippage by over 70% through enhanced liquidity that allows one investment to provide multiple times the liquidity, and by canceling token pairs to concentrate liquidity distributed across various pairs into a single pool, thereby improving overall liquidity.
+      -
         title: Save 50%–90% on Gas Fees
         icon: ⛽